inductiva/inductiva/inductiva/coastal/README.md

     ascii_xyz_file_path = bathymetry_path)
 ```

-This bathymetry huge, since it contains the data of the entire Algarve region, so to visualize it
+This bathymetry contains the depth data in 1683395 points, all across the entire Algarve
-we need to specify a given resolution.
-In this case 200m x 200m:
+region, that spans over 120kms width.
+To visualize we can specify a resolution for the plot
+(in this case 200m x 200m), which downsizes the bathymetry depths to a size more
+maneagable to the plot.

 ```python
 bathymetry.plot(x_resolution=200, y_resolution=200, show=True)